Celebrated Blazons

-Celebrated Blazons is a live album featuring performances by Cecil Taylor with William Parker and Tony Oxley recorded at the Akademie der Künste in Berlin on June 29, 1990 and released on the FMP label.
+Celebrated Blazons is a live album featuring performances by Cecil Taylor with William Parker and Tony Oxley recorded at the Akademie der Künste in Berlin on June 29, 1990, and released on the FMP label.

 Reception

-The Allmusic review by Thom Jurek states "This date was recorded at the 1990 Workshop of Free Music in Berlin, and the ensemble plays one long, 56-minute improvisation... as formidable players challenge and then unite with one another in a frenetic set of modes, tempos, and atmospheres until they reach a horizon, mutually agreed upon as a point of entering silence.
+Reviewer Thom Jurek wrote, "This date was recorded at the 1990 Workshop of Free Music in Berlin, and the ensemble plays one long, 56-minute improvisation... as formidable players challenge and then unite with one another in a frenetic set of modes, tempos, and atmospheres until they reach a horizon, mutually agreed upon as a point of entering silence.
 Highly recommended".
-The authors of The Penguin Guide to Jazz wrote: "Oxley's drumming is a more European flavour than anything Taylor's other regular drummers have created, yet it only serves to emphasize the huge rhythmic resources of the leader's own playing.
+The authors of The Penguin Guide to Jazz wrote: "Oxley's drumming is a more European flavour than anything Taylor's other regular drummers have created, yet it only serves to emphasize the huge rhythmic resources of the leader's playing.
 Where [Andrew] Cyrille's magnificent breakers would sometimes obscure the keyboard, Oxley's playing – a unique blend of lumpen momentum and detailed percussive colour – reveals more of it.
-Parker, too, is coming into his own, deflecting off what the others do while speaking his own piece.
+Parker, too, is coming into his own, deflecting off what the others do while speaking his piece.
 Nearly an hour of music, and, as long as one abandons any narrow construction of the term, it swings."

 Michael Rosenstein wrote: "This release captures what has become his finest working trio of recent years...
 Though there are brief respites at about half, and again about two-thirds of the way through, the surging power of this performance is often unrelenting.
 This trio release is further proof of Taylor's genius and is a major addition to his phenomenal recent releases."
 Kevin Whitehead commented: "Oh my – should one listen to this as jazz?
 Mmmmm, no. They do slide in and out of swing time as they deal with rhythm in many dimensions, and the loosely structured improvising is hot and propulsive, but Oxley's clattering cracked-cymbal timbres don't lend themselves to ching-a-ching.
 So listen to it as you would rural blues: one phrase or stanza gives rise to the next, in stark stabbing sonorities, as time and form bend to accommodate a line.
 Do that and you won't get lost."